Scotland, the first country where menstrual products are free

-Scotland on Monday became the first country in the world to declare free access to menstrual products such as tampons and sanitary pads.
+Scotland became this Monday the first country in the world to declare free access to products for menstruation such as tampons and sanitary pads.

 With the signing of the new law, which became effective this Monday, the British nation seeks to protect free access to these health products.

-The new legislation, known as the “Menstruation Products Law,” states that public councils and educational institutions must create methods to make these products freely available.
+The new legislation, known as “Law of products for menstruation” points out that public councils and educational institutions must create methods to make these products freely available.

 Since 2017, the country has invested nearly US$30 million to provide tampons and sanitary napkins in public places.